0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 ## Alert rule templates

-You can find alert rule templates for common alert conditions on the **Alerts** page of a watcher.
+You can find all available alert rule templates on the **Alerts** page of a watcher.

 A template defines the following alert rule properties: